Bob Iger: Controversies

 In November 2017, Variety reported that Iger knew about a 2010 Oscar party where Pixar chief John Lasseter was seen "making out with a junior staffer", seeming to confirm anonymous allegations that Lasseter's inappropriate interactions with young women had been known to company leadership since the 1990s.
 One anonymous source was quoted as saying, "I know personally that Bob was aware. ...
 Everybody was aware.
 They just didn't do anything about it."

 In August 2019, Vanity Fair reported that actress Paz de la Huerta added Iger to her lawsuit against Harvey Weinstein over allegations of rape, claiming that he and previous CEO Michael Eisner "made a series of decisions that allowed a range of actions by Harvey Weinstein that unacceptably harmed certain employees".
 Disney denied any knowledge of misconduct or settlements with victims during Weinstein's run at Miramax from 1993 to 2005.

 During a July 2023 interview on CNBC, Iger criticized the WGA and SAG-AFTRA strikes as "not realistic".
 He added that the unions "are adding to the set of the challenges that this business is already facing that is, quite frankly, very disruptive."
 Iger's comments were widely criticized both inside and outside of Hollywood for being elitist and out of touch, with HuffPost writer Marina Fang noting Iger's $27 million annual salary that he received when rejoining Disney.

 In December 2024, Iger approved a $16 million settlement with Donald Trump, who had just won the 2024 U.S. presidential election, over a lawsuit that Trump had filed against ABC News.
 Critics saw Iger's surrender to Trump as a dangerous precedent and threat to free speech in the United States.

-On September 17 through September 22, 2025, Iger was concurrent head of Disney when Disney-owned ABC indefinitely suspended Jimmy Kimmel Live! following pressure by the second Trump administration and right-wing media to punish Jimmy Kimmel, for claiming MAGA is trying to cover up that the assassin who killed Charlie Kirk on September 10, 2025, was also a Republican.
+On September 17 through September 22, 2025, Iger was concurrent head of Disney when Disney-owned ABC indefinitely suspended Jimmy Kimmel Live! following pressure by the second Trump administration and right-wing media to punish Jimmy Kimmel, for claiming the MAGA movement was trying to cover up that Tyler Robinson, the man who assassinated conservative activist Charlie Kirk, was a Republican.
 According to The Hollywood Reporter, Iger made the decision to suspend Kimmel jointly with Dana Walden.
-Michael Eisner, Iger's predecessor as CEO of Disney, condemned Iger publicly on X, saying, "Where has all the leadership gone?" and "Maybe the Constitution should have said, ‘Congress shall make no law abridging the freedom of speech, or of the press, except in one’s political or financial self-interest’".
+Michael Eisner, Iger's predecessor as CEO of Disney, condemned Iger publicly on Twitter, saying, "Where has all the leadership gone?" and "Maybe the Constitution should have said, 'Congress shall make no law abridging the freedom of speech, or of the press, except in one's political or financial self-interest'".
 Kimmel was later allowed to return to the air.